Mondulkiri, ព្រះរាជាណាចក្រកម្ពុជា - Things to Do in Mondulkiri

 Insider Tips

-Bring warm clothing as temperatures can drop to 10-15°C during December-January nights, unusual for Cambodia
+Bring warm clothing as temperatures can drop to 10°C at night, especially December-February, which is unusual for tropical Cambodia

 Explore Activities in Mondulkiri